BrienOha/A-Sync-/README.md

 # A-Sync Login Webpage with Google Auth

-# FOR IT TO WORK DO :
+# FOR IT TO WORK DO:

+# copy the .env files in the GC
+# npm install
-# "node server.js"
+# node server